Zyrtec for Dogs - Should You Give Your Dog Zyrtec?

 Recently, a lot of vets have been prescribing Zyrtec for dogs as a method of treating allergies, despite the fact that it isn't FDA approved for animals.

 In case you aren't familiar with Zyrtec, it's an allergy medication that can be purchased at your local drug store.
 It's used to treat symptoms like watery or itchy eyes, runny noses, sneezing, hives, and itching.
 Its main competitor is Benadryl, another well-known allergy medication.
-Zyrtec, unlike Benadryl, doesn't lead to users feeling drowsy after usage.
+Unlike Benadryl, drowsiness with Zyrtec is often very rare.

 The active ingredient in Zyrtec is cetirizine.
 Cetirizine is an antihistamine commonly used to treat itchy skin in dogs.
 It's a popular prescription for canines because most dogs tolerate the medication very well, and it doesn't have the effect of leaving your pet sedated and lethargic.